-Over the past two decades the Orange County toll roads have become an integral part of the regional transportation system.
-Customer surveys show that people depend on the toll roads for reliability in the travel time it takes to reach their destination.
+Over the past two decades, the Orange County toll roads have become an integral part of the regional transportation system.
+Customer surveys show that people depend on The Toll Roads for reliability in the travel time it takes to reach their destination.
 As regional travel demand grows and the freeway and arterial system become more congested, the toll road system can sometimes experience congestion as well.
-In order to preserve dependable travel times, occasionally system expansion projects become warranted.
+In order to preserve dependable travel times, system expansion projects may be warranted.

 The transportation corridor system is designed to be expanded with additional lanes as traffic demand and volumes grow.
 Space is also provided within the median for either additional travel lanes and/or potential transit facilities as the County of Orange and surrounding communities mature.
-Since the corridors were originally planned there have been several changes to several key factors that influence travel demand.
-These factors include residential and non-residential development changes, toll rates that differ from those originally forecast, shifts in population and employment, changes to the arterial highway system and changes in commuter behavior.
+Since the corridors were originally planned there have been several changes to key factors that influence travel demand.
+These factors include residential and non-residential development changes, shifts in population and employment, changes to the arterial highway system and changes in commuter behavior.